mllibs/mllibs/reference/docs/markdown/mlproject.md

-You love machine learning?
-We do to :) In this sections you'll find the associated `mllibs` modules for different stages of a machine learning project
+In this sections you'll find the associated `mllibs` modules for different stages of a machine learning project

 ## Typical Steps in a Machine Learning Project: